zitumuntasir/ADE-detection-pipeline-from-EHR/README.md

 # ADE-detection-pipeline-from-EHR
-The repository contains codes of different steps of ADE detection pipeline from unstructured EHR data.
+The repository contains codes of different steps of ADE detection pipeline from EHR data.